dkarthe/webjeda-blog/about/index.md

 **Whatsapp:** <a href="tel:+91 890 447 5972">+91 890 447 5972</a>

 **Disclaimer:** This website is under constant modification.
-If you find something isn't right then I might be doing some change in the backend.
+If you find something isn't right then I might be doing some change in the back-end.